imennajar/python-api-challenge/README.md

 - How Use the OpenWeatherMap API to retrieve weather data from the cities list generated in the started code

-- How to use our skill to create Plots to Showcase the Relationship Between Weather Variables and Latitude: Latitude vs. Temperature, Latitude vs. Humidity, Latitude vs. Cloudiness, and Latitude vs. Wind Speed.
+- How to use our skill to create Plots to showcase the relationship between weather variables and Latitude: Latitude vs. Temperature, Latitude vs. Humidity, Latitude vs. Cloudiness, and Latitude vs. Wind Speed.

 - How to use our skill to compute Linear Regression for Each Relationship: Latitude vs. Temperature in Northern and Southern Hemisphere, Latitude vs. Humidity in Northern and Southern Hemisphere, Latitude vs. Cloudinessin Northern and Southern Hemisphere, and Latitude vs. Wind Speed in Northern and Southern Hemisphere.
 We will include the linear regression line, the model's formula, and the rvalues